fbpx

 In terms of content moderation, we recently wrote a survey that studied the dichotomy between what types of abusive language online platforms seek to curb vs. what research efforts there are to automatically detect abusive language.

-6. Any personal anecdotes where you fell prey to fake news?
+6. Any personal anecdotes where you fell prey to fake news and misinformation ?

 I have fallen prey to fake news many times, and I keep being fooled from time to time.
 Many friends and relatives send me articles asking me: is this fake news?
 In most cases, it is easy to tell, for example, maybe the article is just two to three sentences long and doesn’t give much support to the claim in the title, or maybe the website is a known fake news or satirical one, or a simple reverse image search reveals that the photo in the article is from a different event, or maybe the claim was previously fact-checked and known to be true/false, etc. Yet, in many cases, this is very hard, and my answer is: I am sorry, but I do not have a crystal ball.
 In fact, several studies in different countries have shown the same thing: most people cannot distinguish fake from real news; in the EU, this is true for 75% of young people.